UCF/terraform-aws-apprunner-mysql/README.md

 1. Ensure you are authenticated to your AWS account and have MySQL and OpenTofu installed on your command line

+a.
+To authenticate to AWS, go to https://ucf-console.awsapps.com/start, select the correct account after logging in, and follow the instructions to get credentials for the appropriate access policy by clicking "Access Keys"

+b.
+To install MySQL, see the following document: https://downloads.mysql.com/docs/mysql-installation-excerpt-8.0-en.pdf

+c.
+To install OpenTofu, see: https://opentofu.org/docs/intro/install/

 2. Clone the Repository

 3. Go to the infrastructure folder (`cd infrastructure`)